By Norman Manzon

 There are perhaps a dozen key passages that are used to support the various claims of Replacement Theology.
 We will examine them one at a time in the sequence in which they appear in Scripture, and then draw conclusions.
 The nature of the issues at hand compel me as a Jew to declare to you that I continually appeal to God to empower me in such a way that my analysis of Scripture will never be driven by an outcome that would be favorable to Jews, but on the basis of fair and reasonable analysis applied in an objective manner.
 I humbly appeal to my readers - Jew and Gentile alike - to take the same approach.

 Following on the heels of believing that the church has replaced Israel as God's covenant people are the beliefs that the church is spiritual Israel and its members are spiritual Jews.
-The reasoning is thus: Since Israel is a people by natural generation, then the church, which is a people by regeneration of human spirits by the Holy Spirit, it may validly be referred to as spiritual Israel, the true Israel, the New Israel, the Israel of God, or some similar title, and its members as inward Jews, spiritual Jews, Israelites of God, or some similar title.
+The reasoning is thus: Since Israel is a people by natural generation, and the church, in contradistinction, is a people by spiritual generation (regeneration of human spirits by the Holy Spirit), then the church may validly be referred to as spiritual Israel, the true Israel, the New Israel, the Israel of God, or some similar title, and its members as inward Jews, spiritual Jews, Israelites of God, or some similar title.

 Since, according to Paul, the church has absolutely not replaced Israel, then none of these designations are valid.
 Nevertheless, scriptures that are used to support this contrary claim must be examined.